Computational-Plant-Science/plantit/README.md

 ## About

 `plantit` is a science gateway for image-based plant phenotyping.
-It's simultaneously a portal to supercomputing clusters for researchers and a continuous delivery tool for developers.
+It's simultaneously a portal to clusters for researchers and a continuous delivery platform for developers.
 (Of course one may wear both hats.)

 ### Status